 Ways of disqualifying your candidates through different hiring stages

-There are different ways of communication with your candidates based on where they are in the candidate journey.
+There are different ways of communicating with your candidates based on where they are in the candidate journey.

 Before we dig deeper into different ways of disqualifying your candidates, keep in mind that every candidate should get a confirmation email of their application.
 You can easily automate this email and it doesn’t take a lot of your time but shows the candidates that you are thankful they took the time to apply for your job opening.

 Rejecting candidates at various stages requires different approaches.
-Learn how to painlessly reject candidates in any stage of the hiring process:
+Here is how you can painlessly reject candidates in any stage of the hiring process:

 The reason for rejecting candidates immediately after their application is a lack of must-have requirements or skills.
 Some examples of missing those requirements are:

 Not being eligible to work in the state or country

 Obvious lack of necessary skills required for that particular role

 The most common reason for automatically disqualifying candidates is candidates not being eligible to work in the state or country.
 An astounding 86% of employers won’t even consider candidates who don’t have a visa or are not authorized to work in the country.